-Adopting parents are entitled to leave & pay in a similar way to maternity and paternity leave.
+Adopting parents are entitled to leave & pay similar to that given for maternity and paternity.

 The entitlement to adoption leave and pay only applies where the child being adopted is under 18.
 To qualify for adoption leave the employee must;